Updated: Aug 7

 The most common cause of gel separation is an inappropriate method of manufacture (speed of mixing, time of mixing and not adding the oil very gradually).
 You can use a pipette for help if you're working with small batches.

 If your oleogel has separated I got some awesome news - you CAN FIX IT!
 Wait until the mixture completely separates out, pour out the oil phase that has separated and repeat the process once more with the same materials (oil and Sucragel) used in the failed batch.

 #5: What's the difference between Sapogel and Sucragel?
 What are other alternatives for making oleogels?

 Sapogel is slightly less shear-thinning than Sucragel and is ideal for gelling polar oils.
 You could also try Dermofeel G5O for making your oleogels.
+Sucrose Stearate can be used to make an oleogel from scratch.
 Explore your favorite suppliers and search for alternatives.

 I hope this blog has helped you to gain an understanding of how easy it is to make oily gels if formulated in the correct way.
 Although it can be tricky to handle Sucragel in the start, once you master how to process them it's super easy.
 It might take a couple of tries to get there but once you reach that level you can formulate a vast range of innovative, trendy and fascinating cosmetic products.

 If you would love to gain expertise to create anhydrous products that are safe and stable and knowledge about layering and designing your anhydrous product from scratch you are invited to read more about my e-book Formulating waterless: Professional approach to developing safe & trouble-free anhydrous products that sell.